-- Draft, negotiate and review residential and commercial lease agreements and lease modifications;
+- We draft, negotiate, and review residential and commercial lease agreements and lease modifications

-- Correspond with both landlords and tenants about violations of lease provisions;
+- Our attorneys handle correspondences with both landlords and tenants about violations of lease provisions

-- Prepare 5-Day Notices to Quit or Cure in Virginia or 30-day Notices to Evict in D.C.
+- We prepare 5-Day Notices to Quit or Cure in Virginia and 30-day Notices to Evict in D.C.

-- Initiate actions for Unlawful Detainer in Virginia and Eviction in D.C.
+- Our attorneys can initiate actions for Unlawful Detainer in Virginia and Eviction in D.C.

-- Initiate actions to recover funds when a residential or commercial tenant owes money, including filing debtor interrogatories, wage and account garnishments and Property Liens.
+- We can file actions to recover funds from residential or commercial tenants who owe money, including filing debtor interrogatories, wage and account garnishments, and property liens.